-How does the school communicate with me?
+How does the academy communicate with me?

-A half termly newsletter gives regular news on what is going on in the Academy and how you can become involved.
+A half termly newsletter gives regular news on what is going on in the academy and how you can become involved.
 You will be contacted by text message for any attendance issues and also to inform you when letters are being sent home.

 Staff can be contacted by telephone via the main reception or by email.